TheKrainBow/red-tetris/README.md

 bundle.js:616 [WDS] Hot Module Replacement enabled.
 ```

-URL is not yet editable in `params.js`, change it directly inside `package.json`.
+Server host/port is configurable via `backend/.env` (or `backend/params.js`).

-As you can guess we are using webpack `hot reload` module, try to update any file under `docker/frontend/src` and your browser should reload your code.
+As you can guess we are using webpack `hot reload` module, try to update any file under `frontend/src` and your browser should reload your code.

 ```
 [WDS] App updated.
 Recompiling...